Skip to content

 • Reusability: Configure once, share across multiple projects

-• Version control: Toolchain files can be checked into version control to ensure the team uses the same configuration
+• Version Control: Toolchain files can be included in version control to ensure the team uses the same configuration

-• Clear separation: Separates platform-specific configurations from project logic
+• Clear Separation: Separate platform-related configuration from project logic

 Writing a Toolchain File

-Let's start with an ARM Cortex-M Toolchain file example:
+Let's start with an example of a Toolchain file for ARM Cortex-M:

 cmake